MODFLOW-USGS/modflow6/.vscode/README.md

 pip install -U fortls
 ```

-The vscode-modern-fortran-formatter requires `fprettify`, which can be installed in a similar way
+The Modern Fortran formatting capability requires `fprettify`, which can be installed in a similar way
-using pip or conda.
+using `pip` or `conda`.

 ### Settings